EuroLFT/eurolft.github.io/README.md

 add a block to `_data/institutions.yml` of the form:

 ~~~
-- name: "Name by which institution should be sorted"
+- sortkey: "Name by which institution should be sorted"
-  text: "Text to display for institution name"
+  name: "Text to display for institution name"
   link: "https://path-to-institution.tld"
   image: logo_filename.extension
   lat: YY.YYYYY